 The next part is the trickiest bit of the tutorial as you need to fold the sleeves so that they lie flat inside the t-shirt.
 Firstly, turn the top inside out, but not the sleeves.
 Keep them turned the 'right way'- this should mean that they are still inside the body of the top, as illustrated with my very technical drawing on the right!
 Make the sleeves as flat against the top as possible, and make sure that the long top edge of the sleeves is running parallel with the top edge of the shirt in the upper left and right corners.
+The sleeves also need to be angled upwards by gathering the fabric at the top, on the outside of the sewing lines.
+This will remove any surplus fabric when you come to sew the halterneck straps later in the tutorial.
 Pay attention to the position of the sleeves in connection to the sewing lines!

 Here is a close up of what the arm holes look like from the side.
 It is a bit of trial and error to pin them in place in a tidy, flat position but it can be done.

 When the sleeves are pinned into position you will need to run a zig-zag stitch straight up the side seams (where I have illustrated with black lines in the above photo).
 The placement of your seams depends on the rough measurements you took when trying on the top earlier.

 You should have a neat, tube top with the 2 sleeve flaps on the inside